-I am going it go paint, not as an act of creating a historical record but as a meditation, an act of mindfulness in appreciation of what is.
+I paint, not as an act of creating a historical record but as a meditation, an act of mindfulness in appreciation of what is.

 Therefore, I beg of you – experience these paintings as reminders of what we need to protect rather than coveted records of something that will likely disappear, through oil spills, through climate change, through our collective lack of regard!
 A painting is nothing, absolutely nothing, in comparison to the real thing – in comparison to you experiencing the ordinary moments in an ordinary day somewhere on the southwest coast of Canada.
 This I am sure of!

 We can do this hard thing!
 In this I believe.